MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOUserAndContentMove.md

 ## DESCRIPTION

-This commandlet applies to Multi-Geo tenants and it is designed to move user profiles and their corresponding OneDrive personal sites across geo locations.
-These commandlets may only be ran by a SharePoint or Global administrator, who is connected to the SharePoint administration center of the geo location where the user is currently hosted.
+This cmdlet applies to Multi-Geo tenants and it is designed to move user profiles and their corresponding OneDrive personal sites across geo locations.
+These cmdlets may only be ran by a SharePoint or Global administrator, who is connected to the SharePoint administration center of the geo location where the user is currently hosted.

 ## EXAMPLES